fgeistert/GroupedLogger/README.md

 1. I always wanted to make my own framework, so this was a great opportunity.
 2. At work I recently worked on a huge project, that involved *a lot* of network calls.
 Additionally it connected to a lot of devices via bluetooth.
 Everything was printed to the console, which made using it impossible.
 Whenever I wanted to `print` something I had to use a prefix.

-And so I though: why not give every log a `Group` and make logs more organized.
+And so I thought: why not give every log a `Group` and make logs more organized.
 **Bonus**: with `Group`s, `LogLevel`s and `Time` you can now easily search/filter your logs, to find everything related to it.

 ## Usage